briansworth/briansworth.github.io/_posts/2017-4-9-Decode-Encode-Base64.md

 ```
 Pretty straightforward stuff:
 1. Define your string
-2. The the byte representation of that string - Byte Array
+2. Get the byte array of the string
 3. Convert to Base64
 <br>

 ### Decoding Strings